 Common mistakes to avoid

-Use your gross hourly wage before taxes or deductions.
+Enter gross hourly wage before taxes and deductions.

 Troubleshooting